Armored Brigade "Centauro": World War II

 The 131st Armored Division "Centauro" was formed in April 1939.
 The division participated in the Greco-Italian War and invasion of Yugoslavia.
 In August 1942 the division was sent to Libya to fight in the Western Desert Campaign.
 After the Axis defeat in the Second Battle of El Alamein the division retreated with the German-Italian Panzer Army to Tunisia, where the division participated in the Tunisian Campaign.
 On 18 April 1943 the division was disbanded due to the losses suffered in the Battle of El Guettar.

 Reconstitution

 On 1 April 1951 the Italian Army raised the Armored Brigade "Centauro" in Verona and assigned it to the 4th Army Corps.
-In fall of 1955 the brigade moved its headquarters to Novara and joined 3rd Army Corps, while the units of the brigade moved to Milan and Bellinzago Novarese.
-On 1 November 1959 the brigade was renamed Armored Division "Centauro" and consisted of the following units.
+In fall of 1955 the division moved its headquarters to Novara and joined 3rd Army Corps, while the units of the brigade moved to Milan and Bellinzago Novarese.
+On 1 November 1952 the brigade was renamed Armored Division "Centauro" and consisted of the following units.